SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 5. 5.
 Post-Visit Phase: User may leave a review or become a repeat customer

-Your Google My Business (GMB) profile is the cornerstone of local SEO.
+Your Google Business Profile (formerly Google My Business) is the cornerstone of local SEO.
 It's often the first impression potential customers have of your business.
-Here's our comprehensive checklist to ensure your GMB profile is fully optimized:
+Here's our checklist to keep your profile accurate, useful, and compliant:

 Photo Optimization Strategy